Mon - Sun: 24 hours.

 Am I Eligible To Make A Care Home Negligence Claim?

-• The care home’s duty of care was breached by an act of negligence; and
+• The care home breached its duty of care through negligence; and

 Before we look at what evidence you could use for a care home claim, let’s look at what forms of negligence could lead to suffering in a care home.
 They include:

 • Lifting procedures.
-Staff in care homes should be trained in lifting residents in and out of bed where needed.
+Care home staff should be trained in lifting residents in and out of bed where needed.
 If they’ve failed to follow the correct procedures and you or a loved one has been injured, you could seek damages for your suffering.

 • Medication errors.
-Many residents in care homes rely on medication to manage ongoing conditions.
-It is imperative that the prescribed dosage is given at the correct time.
+Many residents in nursing homes rely on medication to manage ongoing conditions.
+The prescribed dosage must be given at the correct time.
 Any prescription error in a care home that causes suffering might mean compensation could be sought.

 • Care home abuse.
 Any form of elder abuse in a care home is likely to result in a police investigation.
 A compensation claim may also be possible for the resulting suffering.